 The number of times such and such iconic book was rejected has long been a favorite parlor game.
-The latest iteration in the genre is making the Internet rounds this week: 50 Iconic Writers Who Were Repeatedly Rejected (many of them quite rudely).
+One of the many iterations in this genre: 50 Iconic Writers Who Were Repeatedly Rejected (many of them quite rudely).

-As agent Michael Bourret pointed out: everyone gets rejected.
+As agent Michael Bourret pointed out a while back: everyone gets rejected.
 Everyone.
 Show me a writer and I’ll show you someone who has been rejected.
 Repeatedly.
 By agents.
 By editors.
 By reviewers.
 Everyone.

 It always bears repeating: publishing is a human institution.
 Not everyone is going to see what others love in a book, even one that goes on to big success.
 Fit and enthusiasm are everything.
 And of course: Miss Cleo notwithstanding, humans are only so good at predicting the future.

 Ergo: all writers are going to receive rejections.
 Even the best ones.

 Still, these lists do have a purpose: they remind us that all writers have to go through their share of rejection.

 There is definitely some comfort in knowing that the road isn’t easy.
 Even for the best.

 Need help with your book?
 I’m available for manuscript edits, query critiques, and consultations!

 And if you like this post: subscribe to my newsletter and check out my guide to writing a novel.